Welcome to Woodchuck Lodge

 John Burroughs, Literary Naturalist, 1910

-Come early, or stick around after the presentation and take a tour of the Lodge.
-Or visit Burroughs Memorial Field for some quiet reflection in the blue hills of Burroughs' boyhood.
+Come early, or return after the walk to take a tour of the Lodge.
+Be sure to visit Burroughs Memorial Field just up the road for some quiet reflection in the blue hills of Burroughs' boyhood.

 Here's a sample of what 65 folks enjoyed on a stellar June afternoon in the Catskills-Click on the full screen icon!